- All applications and nominations must be in English and shall be subject to the T&Cs.

 - The Judges will be appointed to review the applications of those who were pre-screened and approved to move to Phase 2.

-- Up to three Judges will be appointed per category.
+- Up to four Judges will be appointed per category.

 - In Phase 2, the assessment will be based on a ranking system from one (1) to five (5) points.
 In the event of a tie, all candidates’ applications will move to Phase 3.